WooCommerce Stats

 Performance and SEO Trends in WooCommerce Stores

 Plugins like Yoast SEO and Rank Math help with product page optimization, schema markup, and search engine visibility.
+Stores loading under 3 seconds on mobile see significantly higher engagement and sales.

 Revenue and Conversion Rates for WooCommerce Stores